General Information for Cats

 Recommended Care for an Adult Cat

 Bringing your pet in for an annual diagnostic and wellness checkup can help reassure you that your cat is healthy as well as help us detect hidden diseases or conditions earlier on.
 Early detection can improve the prognosis of many diseases, keep medical costs down, and help your pet live longer.
-Many cats are good at hiding signs that something is wrong which means that subtle changes in their health or behaviour might be easy to overlook.
+Many cats are good at hiding signs and masking their pain which means that subtle changes in their health or behaviour might be easy to overlook.

 During your pet’s wellness exam, we will perform a physical assessment and check your cat from nose to tail.
 We will also make sure your pet receives appropriate vaccinations and parasite prevention.
-We will perform a diagnostic workup, which may include blood, fecal, and urine tests to check for parasites and underlying diseases.
+In addition, we recommend diagnostic workups, which may include blood, fecal, and urine tests to check for parasites and underlying diseases.

 When your pet is nearing his or her senior years, we will recommend a baseline exam and diagnostic workup so we’ll know what’s normal for your pet.
 This will enable us to keep track of any changes.